 Likewise, we do not enjoy or support any business that operates and focuses solely on fat cat government or corporate angles where they can charge 10’s of thousands of dollars per hour to trim a tree on the side of the road or whatever bureaucratic red tape has allowed and not to touch a branch more or do anything extra for the community; as the saplings they ignore are their gravy train for the future; and the cycle continues.
 We support all of those that go the extra mile and do what is right in an economical fashion so that our entire community benefits and we each help improve our society just a little with every step.
 We will always charge a fair price and never ask for more than we deserve.

-Outside opinions – While it is certainly acceptable to get second or third opinions for those that have to experience with construction prior to deciding on a project, it is a very delicate issue as to how advisors speak and the weight that is given to third party opinions.
+Outside opinions-While it is certainly acceptable to get second or third opinions for those that have to experience with construction prior to deciding on a project, it is a very delicate issue as to how advisors speak about completed projects and the weight that is given to third party opinions.
 Again there are hundreds of designs that comply with IRC(International Residential Code); but our economical designs in no way try to conform to IRC codes, so when someone offers and opinionthey need to know that prior.
 Thoughts and comments should always be prefaced by the acknowledgement that “ this is my perception or preference or simply the way that I am accustom…..” as it is juvenile and immature to step into any situation and boldly suggest that something is “wrong” or “inadequate” or any number of derogatory comments based on limited background knowledge.
-While it maybe the norm here in Hawaii to talk trash about everything, as if nothing is good enough, it is an extremely ungrateful and seems to be rooted in some sort of insecurity or defense mechanism wishing to protect outdated or beaurocratic complexities.
-I think that older and wiser experienced people can see the forest and carefully consider all of the facts and all of the parts of the puzzle and not try to make every item they see fit within the limited parameters of each person’s experience.
+While it may bethe norm here in Hawaii to talk trash about everything, as if nothing is good enough, it is an extremely ungrateful and seems to be rooted in some sort of insecurity or defense mechanism wishing to protect outdated or bureaucratic complexities.
+I think that older and wiser experienced people can see the forest and the trees and carefully consider all of the facts and all of the parts of the puzzle and not try to make every item they see fit within the limited parameters of each person’s experience.
 And quite simply it is rude and arrogant if someone thinks someone else’s work is less than theirs.
 I certainly celebrate any achievement or project and prefer to help it succeed or improve rather than thinking to point out possible mistakes or opportunities.
 At this stage in life I have a great appreciation for any person with unbridled ambition and motivation to attempt any task or make or build anything.
 I will always support any child or person that wishes to pursue and idea or dream or project and I will protect and foster those ideas and goals at all cost.
 There is such a wide vast part of our population that have no hopes, dreams, goals and plans to achieve anything, so those that are forging ahead with projects will always have a every resource I can offer and those that try to bring them down and complain and spout negative comments add nothing to the progress of our community and only bring down the ones that try to push us forward and I do not enjoy them in my company.

 So if the price per square foot of a home is now $691 and if you say the land itself is half or two thirds that cost you are still at $250 or $300 dollars a square foot and most baseline budgets suggest about $250 a square foot so with our units at 20 to 25 dollars a square foot you can quickly realize what a bargain our units are.
 So, our units based on norms would cost $30,000.
 If you think that our pricing is not fair or you feel like one of the corners does not meet as tightly as you might wish, you will have to think in the back of your mind that you saved $26,000 dollars as you ponder that imperfection.